VNC Penetration Testing (Port 5901)

 Given below command will reset your server password that is required for VNC login

-Type given below command to run VNC
+Type the given below command to run VNC

 sudo vncserver :1